jaytimm/PresElectionResults/README.md

 > -   Presidential returns by state for elections since 1864, scraped
 >     from Wikipedia.

-Formats have been tweaked ever so slightly for a uniform output across data sets.
+Formats have been tweaked for uniform output across data sets.
 Links to R code demonstrate all details of work-flow from raw data to package table.

 Installation
 ------------